grafana/mimir/docs/sources/mimir/migration-guide/migrating-from-cortex.md

       enabled: true
   ```

-  Ingester needs storage for the WAL and to form blocks for upload.
+  The ingester needs storage capacity for write-ahead-logging (WAL) and to form blocks for uploading.
 The WAL was optional in Cortex with chunks, but not optional in Mimir.
-  A statefulset is the most convenient way to arrange that each pod gets a storage volume.
+  A statefulset is the most convenient way to make sure that each pod gets a storage volume.

 **To migrate to the Grafana Mimir Helm chart:**